jillesvangurp/es-kotlin-client/manual/query-dsl.md

 ## Kotlin Search DSL

-To address this, this library provides a DSL that allows you to mix both type safe DSL constructs and simple schema-less manipulation of maps.
+To address this, this library provides a Kotlin DSL that allows you to mix both type safe DSL constructs and simple schema-less manipulation of maps.
 We'll show several versions of the same query above to show how this works.